elimbaum/elimbaum.github.io/_posts/2024-05-11-fire-computer.md

 ![not with proper length](/assets/img/fire/not-squiggle.png){: width="33%"}

-But I'll stylize this with a hash line, to signify that a wire should be stretched to the "proper" length.
+But I'll stylize this with a hash, to signify that a wire should be stretched to the "proper" length.

 ## diode
 Next, we'll need a diode, to prevent backpropagation of flames.
 Here's my idea:

 ![diode](/assets/img/fire/diode.png){: width="33%"}

 Signals coming from the left (the forward direction) travel around the perimeter of the loop and exit.
 However, signals from the right split at the loop and cancel each other out at the bottom.
-Due to the angle of the inbound line, these signals will not propagate, by property 3.
+Due to the angle of the inbound line, these signals will not travel back to `in`, by property 3.

 Of course, this diode has a maximum switching speed: it can't handle signals coming from both directions particularly well.
 As we will see below, the other gates do *not* intrinsically prevent backpropagation, which could occur even in normal circumstances.
 So I think copious use of diodes will be required to have a somewhat reliable circuit.